ayman-ashine/loser/README.md

-# website.badloser
+# Badloser
-official website for badloser.
+- Official website for badloser.
+- Hosting by blogger.
+- By gpx-zero.